Tarp Testing Guidance

 How to Submit Tarp Data to EPA

-Please submit the following by e-mail to Dana Friedman at email@example.com.
+Please submit the following documents by e-mail to Tiffany Green at email@example.com.

 - A cover letter that indicates the tarp(s) and fumigant(s) tested.